gabrielguerrer/rng_rava_driver_py/README.md

 The thread/queue framework also benefits from being easily adaptable to an asyncronous version, using asyncio queues and implementing data_get() as an async function.
-The development of a RAVA_RNG_AIO class is a top priority on the development roadmap.
+The development of a RAVA_RNG_AIO class is a priority on the development roadmap.

 ## Installation

+The driver code is available as the
+[rng_rava PyPI package](https://pypi.org/project/rng_rava/).
+To install it, run:

 ```
 pip install rng_rava
 ```

-Requires:
+Requirements:
  * pyserial
  * numpy

 ## Usage

 ```
 import rng_rava as rava